canadafloridaThe Reference Manual

 The 60-second version

 Canadian owners of Florida rental property are Non-Resident Aliens (NRAs) for US tax purposes.
-By default, rental income is subject to 30% flat withholding tax — but this can be avoided by making an election to treat the income as 'Effectively Connected Income' (ECI).
-Under the ECI election, you file a 1040-NR with Schedule E, deduct actual expenses (mortgage interest, property taxes, depreciation, management fees, etc.), and pay tax only on net rental profit at graduated US rates (typically 10–22% for most rentals).
+By default, rental income is subject to 30% flat withholding tax, but this can be avoided by making an election to treat the income as 'Effectively Connected Income' (ECI).
+Under the ECI election, you file a 1040-NR with Schedule E, deduct actual expenses (mortgage interest, property taxes, depreciation, management fees, etc.), and pay tax only on net rental profit at graduated US rates (typically 10 to 22% for most rentals).
 The ECI election is almost always more tax-efficient than the 30% flat withholding.
 The US tax paid then generates a Foreign Tax Credit on your Canadian T776 return.

 REFERENCE · ACRONYMS USED IN THIS GUIDE